deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 "here is this brand new thing to replace e-mail" from marketing departments throughout the last two decades?
-How often have you heart "The Web is dead and replaced by mobile apps" only to find most mobile apps being a repackaged web view, anyway?
+How often have you heart "The Web is dead and replaced by mobile apps" only to find most mobile apps being a thinly veiled web view, anyway?

-By contrast, Delta Chat fully embraces both E-mail and Web standards to avoid the pitfalls and failures of prior and current "inventing a new standard that will replace e-mail (or the Web)" efforts.
+By contrast, Delta Chat fully embraces both E-mail and Web standards to avoid the pitfalls and failures of past and present "inventing a new standard that will replace e-mail (or the Web)" efforts.
 Our new "Instant onboarding" releases cultivate and grow chatmail servers, as part of the existing massively distributed e-mail network,